Glacier, British Columbia: Community & construction

-Initially called the village of West Portal, during tunnel construction, about 300 workers resided in the buildings that lay across the slope immediately above the portal.
+Initially called the village of West Portal, during tunnel construction, about 300 workers resided in the buildings that lay across the slope immediately southeastward from above the portal.
 Charles A. Procunier was the inaugural teacher when the school opened in 1918.
 During the 1919–1925 lining operations, the workforce peaked at 500.
 About 50 children attended the school.

 After the tunnel route became operational, the Rogers Pass and Glacier House communities gravitated to the west portal locality in 1917.
 However, CP maintained the road up to Glacier House.
-A new log station was built, and the post office venue changed.
+A new log station opened that year, and the post office venue changed.
 This coincided with the Morris family move from Rogers Pass, and the reestablishment of their store with Mrs. Ada E. Morris as postmaster.
 Curtis D. Morris was a JP, secretary of the school board, and established a store at Beavermouth.
 The largely Japanese section crew moved down from the pass, and with the watchmen, fan house employees, and telegraph operators, comprised the main population.
 Glacier had a 90 ft diameter turntable 1916–1929, which was replaced by a wye.

 Following the completion of tunnel lining, the base population was about 100, reducing to 50 by 1934.
 Numbers reached 62 by 1941, 66 by 1943, and 93 by 1948.
 It is unclear whether the establishment of an inn replaced or absorbed the general store.
 Neither existed a decade later.
 After the school closed in 1952, students boarded at Albert Canyon to attend elementary school, or at Revelstoke to attend high school.
 The post office closed in 1960.

 During the Rogers Pass highway construction, 1956–1962, the headquarters camp was at Glacier.

 The final year passenger trains used Glacier station was 1967.
-Although listed in later timetables, assumedly as a reference point, it is not marked even as a flag stop.
+Although listed in later timetables as a railway point, it is not marked even as a flag stop.
 However, in the pre-Via Rail era, it may have continued in use for pre-arranged stops.
-The log station, a National Historic Site, appears derelict.
+The train station, a National Historic Site, which increasingly deteriorated throughout the 2000s, became picturesque only when a layer of snow covering the partially collapsed roof masked the derelict eyesore.
+Concerned that the water-damaged structure would completely collapse upon the railway line, CP erected a trackside retaining framework around 2021.

 Although diesel generators had formerly provided electricity for residents, the CP hydroelectric substation in Revelstoke became operational in the mid 1980s, and a transmission line was extended from the Mount Macdonald Tunnel west portal.

 The Connaught Track crests 500 ft inside the tunnel mouth.
-Glacier is a 6818 ft siding at Mile 85.5, Mountain Subdivision.
-Adjacent to the west is Ross Peak (Mile 89.9), and east is Stoney Creek (Mile 77.7).
+Glacier is a 6818 ft siding at Mile 84.9 (formerly Mile 85.5), Mountain Subdivision.
 CP maintains a small base for the operation and maintenance of the tunnel and tracks.